Brideau/pokelyzer/README.md

 ## Patches

+### Jul 30, 2016 ~4:45AM EDT

+This patch adds information that makes it easier to debug issues with the database.
+Specifically, I have added version tracking so that all records stored record the version of the schema they were stored with, along with a timestamp of when each record was stored.

+To apply this patch, get the SQL from [the 2016-07-30-metaPatch.sql file in the patches folder above]() and apply it to your database.
+There's no need to stop your web server to apply this.

 ### Jul 30, 2016 ~10:30AM EDT

 This patch adds an extra column that gives us the ability to assign different Pokemon records to different "eras" - a very useful thing to have when doing historical analysis, especially since the recent changes that switched around all the nests.